IELTS CUE CARD – TALK ABOUT A TV SERIES YOU REMEMBER

-• How do you know about it?
+• -what do you like/dislike about it

 Sample Answer